 What happens next?

-If you are successful, your badge will be posted to you within 10 working days.
+If you are successful, your badge will be posted to you and can take 20 working days to arrive (from when you completed your application form).

-If your application for a Blue Badge is unsuccessful, you can reapply if your circumstances change, or ask us to reconsider our decision.
+If your application is unsuccessful, you can reapply if your circumstances change or you can contact us with further information for consideration.
 There is no appeals process.

 What if my details change?